lbryio/spee.ch/README.md

 	* build the app by running `npm run build-prod`
 	* to start the server, run `npm run start`
 * visit [localhost:3000](http://localhost:3000)
+* start spee.ch-sync (optional, recommended)
+    * Note: this tool will decode blocks from the `lbry` blockchain and update the Claim and Certificate tables in mysql with all the claims from the blockchain.
+This is not necessary if you only want to host and resolve content published through your version of spee.ch, but it is required if you want to retrieve and host other content from the lbry network.
+    * install and run this [`speech-sync`](https://github.com/billbitt/spee.ch-sync) tool

 ## Tests
 * Spee.ch uses `mocha` with `chai` for testing.